 ABOUT MUSC HEALTH – CENTER FOR DRUG & ALCOHOL PROGRAMS

 The Center for Drug and Alcohol Programs (CDAP) is part of the Medical University of South Carolina’s (MUSC) Institute of Psychiatry.
 Located in Charleston, S.C., the center offers a comprehensive suite of services for adults and adolescents.
 Programs include inpatient detox and treatment, outpatient treatment, buprenorphine maintenance, interventions, and specialized programming for teens.

 TREATMENT & ASSESSMENT

 Called ASSET, the center’s programming for adolescents has two tracks: prevention and treatment.
-The prevention track, designed for youth with a minimal substance abuse history, involves four weekly, one-hour classes that address addiction, the negative impact of substances on the adolescent brain, and peer refusal skills.
+The prevention track, designed for youth with a minimal substance abuse history, involves one-hour classes four times weekly where clients address addiction, the negative impact of substances on the adolescent brain, and peer refusal skills.
 The treatment track is for teens with an established substance abuse history.
 It consists of twice-weekly group meetings for eight weeks, as well as individual or family therapy.